danielphilipp/atrain_plot/README.md

 # atrain_plot
-Plot https://github.com/foua-pps/atrain_match collocated results on spatial maps.
+Plot https://github.com/foua-pps/atrain_match collocated results on spatial maps and histograms.

 Imports atrain_match scripts so atrain_match has to be available on your machine and should be appended to your PYTHONPATH environment variable.